-All business transactions carry an inherent level of risk to a company's financial position, operational requirements and reputation.
-These risks can be carried between subsidiaries of a company, to its parent and to its business partners and stakeholders.
+All business transactions carry an inherent level of risk to a company's financial position, operational requirements, and reputation.
+These risks can be carried between subsidiaries of a company, to its parent, and its business partners and stakeholders.
+That is why a comprehensive and integrated approach to risk management is vital to sustaining the long-term stability and success of Golden Rural Bank.

-A risk management system should bring all risks to the forefront of any anticipated business transaction for consideration by key stakeholders.
-A comprehensive risk management process will assist the Bank to:
+GRBP's risk management system brings all risks to the forefront of any anticipated business transaction for consideration by key stakeholders.
+This will assist the bank to:

-- 1. Minimize negative financial and operational results; - 2.
-Strengthen business partner relations; - 3.
-Execute more efficient and effective processes; - 4.
-Satisfy the legal and regulatory requirements imposed on it by the Bangko Sentral ng Pilipinas (BSP), Securities and Exchange Commission (SEC), Bureau of Internal revenue (BIR); local government units (LGU), etc. - 5.
-Improve individual accountability and give greater transparency to decision making; and - 6.
-Exploit business opportunities quickly with full appreciation of risks involved.
+- Minimize negative financial and operational results; - Strengthen business partner relations; - Execute more efficient and effective processes; - Satisfy the legal and regulatory requirements imposed on it by the Bangko Sentral ng Pilipinas (BSP), Securities and Exchange Commission (SEC), Bureau of Internal Revenue (BIR), local government units (LGU), etc. - Improve individual accountability and give greater transparency to decision making; and - Exploit business opportunities quickly with full appreciation of the risks involved